sanand0/til/til.md

 ## Sep 2025

+- 27 Sep 2025. [`selectolax`](https://github.com/rushter/selectolax) is a fast, easy-to-use, modern HTML5 parser with CSS selectors.
+A good replacement for `lxml.html`.
+- 26 Sep 2025.
+Adding `// @ts-check` to a JavaScript file and documenting types via JSDoc might be the simplest way to migrate phase-wise from JS to Typescript.
 - 26 Sep 2025. `envsubst < file.txt` replaces `file.txt` with the environment variable, e.g. `$HOME` is replaced by the `HOME` environment variable.
 Clean shell-level templating.
 - 25 Sep 2025.
 [Compost](https://www.amazon.in/ORGANIC-PLANT-Primium-Quality-Vermicompost/dp/B0B59QXGC4) is the cheapest thing per ton that I can buy on Amazon India.
 I can buy 1 ton of compost for Rs 13,500.
 [ChatGPT](https://chatgpt.com/s/t_68d5e3ef9e4081919e1ecd6582e6197c)
 - 24 Sep 2025. `yt-dlp` requires Deno from now on. [#14404](https://github.com/yt-dlp/yt-dlp/issues/14404)